OpenKH/OpenKh/docs/bbs/olo.md

 # [Kingdom Hearts Birth By Sleep](index.md) - OLO format (Object Spawner)

+This file controls what objects and how they're spawned in levels within [Kingdom Hearts Birth by Sleep](../../index).

 # Header
 | Offset | Type  | Description
 |--------|-------|------------